RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 <br />

-The reaction to the video from friends was really strong.
+The reaction to the video was really strong.
 What worked well was:

-- **Mockumentary format is very effective** - people thought it was either deepfaked or that I'd actually interviewed people like Jordan Peterson...
+- **Mockumentary format** - This is really effective for immersion.
+Friends thought I might have deepfaked it, or that I'd actually interviewed people like Jordan Peterson!
-- **Timely narrative** - post-pandemic uncertainty, and curiousity about where things might go.
+- **Timely narrative** - Post-pandemic uncertainty, and curiousity about where things might go.
+This made people more willing to jump into the "new world" because there was a realism and relevance to it.
-- **Good musical score** - Phillip Glass, Hans Zimmer, et al.
-- **Narrative was timely** - post-pandemic, people wondering what would happen next.
+- **Good musical score** - Phillip Glass and Hans Zimmer worked really well for tapping into emotions.
+The synth tracks from PERTURBATOR and The Encounter also worked well to sell the cyberpunk vibe.
+It just blended together really nicely.
-- **Friends felt like heroes** - putting friends directly in the video made them feel part of a big story.
+- **Friends felt like heroes** - putting clips of friends in the video made them feel part of a big story (and made them feel special).

 Also special thanks to [Matt Clifford](https://twitter.com/matthewclifford) who agreed to my (unreasonable!) request to provide a clip talking about Kobashi Systems, as if it were a company from the [Entrepreneur First](https://www.joinef.com) programme!